willardshikami/jekyll-now/_posts/2016-06-10-chrome-developer-tools.md

 **JavaScript & performance**<br />
-The Profiles panel lets you profile the execution time and memory usage of a web app or page.
-These help you to understand where resources are being spent, and so help you to optimize your code.
+The Profiles panel lets you profile the execution time and memory usage of a web app or page.<br /> These help you to understand where resources are being spent, and so help you to optimize your code.
 The provided profilers are: <br />
 1. The CPU profiler shows where execution time is spent in your page's JavaScript functions.<br />
 2. The Heap profiler shows memory distribution by your page's JavaScript objects and related DOM nodes.<br />
 3. The JavaScript profile shows where execution time is spent in your scripts <br />